TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 In this part of the lab you will go through your schedule program and perform a few different calculations.

 1. Create a function, `all_in_one`, that will put all the activities into a single list using a for loop.
-2. Create a function, `count_meals` which will go through all items of the list and keep a count of how many times 'eat' occurs.
+2. Create a function, `count_meals`, which will go through all items of the list and keep a count of how many times `'eat'` occurs.
 3. In order to make the schedule more rigorous, write a function, `study_more`, that adds 'study' to each of the lists.
 4. Dentists recommend we brush our teeth twice daily.
 Write a function, `dentists_agree`, that will go through every element of schedule and update 'brush teeth' to be 'brush and floss teeth'